CaptainBlake/RaidMe/README.md

 - `/raidmeadmin remove` - Remove the PvP zone in which you are standing.
 - `/raidmeadmin wipe` - Remove all PvP zones.
 - `/raidmeadmin help` - Display the help message.

-## Data Management

-The plugin saves and loads data automatically.
-The data is stored in the `oxide/data/RaidMe.json` file.

-### Data Format

-- `RaidZoneList`: List of active PvP zones.
-- `TcMapMarker`: List of map markers for the TCs.

-## Hooks

-### `OnPlayerAttack(BasePlayer attacker, HitInfo info)`

-- Cancels the removal timer if the attacker or target is within a PvP zone.

-### `OnExitZone(string zoneID, BasePlayer player)`

-- Cancels the removal timer if the player exits their PvP zone.

-### `OnEntityKill(BaseNetworkable entity)`

-- Removes the PvP zone if the TC is destroyed.

-## Development

-### Variables and Constants

-- `PermissionUse`: Permission string for player commands.
-- `PermissionAdmin`: Permission string for admin commands.
-- `DataFileName`: Name of the data file.
-- `TcSearchRadius`: Search radius for finding TCs.

-### Configuration

-- `RaidZoneBaseRadius`: Base radius for the PvP zone.
-- `RaidZoneMinRadius`: Minimum radius for the PvP zone.
-- `RaidZoneMaxRadius`: Maximum radius for the PvP zone.
-- `RaidZoneRadiusMultiplier`: Multiplier for the PvP zone radius.
-- `RaidZoneExclusionBaseRadius`: Base radius for the exclusion zone.
-- `RaidZoneExclusionMinRadius`: Minimum radius for the exclusion zone.
-- `RaidZoneExclusionMaxRadius`: Maximum radius for the exclusion zone.
-- `RaidZoneExclusionRadiusMultiplier`: Multiplier for the exclusion zone radius.
-- `ZoneDeactivationDelay`: Delay before the PvP zone is deactivated.
-- `MarkerColor`: Color of the map marker.
-- `MarkerAplha`: Alpha transparency of the map marker.
-- `MarkerSize`: Size of the map marker.

-### Functions

-- `CreateRaidMeZone(BasePlayer player, BuildingPrivlidge tc)`: Creates a PvP zone around the specified TC.
-- `RemoveRaidMeZone(BasePlayer player)`: Schedules the removal of the PvP zone around the player's TC.
-- `CancelRemoveTimer(BasePlayer player)`: Cancels the removal timer for the player's PvP zone.
-- `WipeAllZones(BasePlayer player)`: Removes all PvP zones.

-### Helpers

-- `TryGetValidTc(BasePlayer player, out BuildingPrivlidge playerTc)`: Attempts to find a valid TC for the player.
-- `FindValidTc(BasePlayer player)`: Finds a valid TC for the player.
-- `RemoveZone(ulong tcOwner)`: Removes the PvP zone for the specified player.
-- `CreateMapMarker(BuildingPrivlidge tc)`: Creates a map marker for the specified TC.
-- `RemoveInvalidZones()`: Removes invalid PvP zones.
-- `RemoveGlobalMarkers()`: Removes all global map markers.
-- `PlaceMapMarkers()`: Places map markers for all active TCs.

 ## License